Skip to content

 Mutual exclusion

 When you run egos-2000 on QEMU, you may have noticed that the first line printed is one of the four possibilities listed below.
-In other words, a core is randomly selected from #1 .. #4 to run egos-2000 when you run it on QEMU.
+In other words, a core is randomly selected from #1 .. #4 to boot egos-2000 when you run it on QEMU.

 [CRITICAL] --- Booting on QEMU with core #1 ---